mjleinon/som/README.md

 Nodes which have vector values in input space and indices of input data rows which they "own" and SOMNEtworks which consists of neuron-nodes to which datapoints are assigned in training.

-Plotsom.py includes utilities to create plots over dimension pairs of data and network neuron values
+Plotsom.py includes utilities to create plots over dimension pairs of data and network neuron values.

 Required libraries: numpy and matplotlib.pyplot for plots (written with versions 1.14.2 and 2.2.2 (matplotlib) respectively)